If you have been injured in a trucking accident, it is likely that you have experienced serious injuries and property damage.

 Once again, those crucial steps...

-If you were injured in a truck accident in the Seattle metro region or anywhere in northwest Washington, call the Quick Law Group, PLLC, in Kirkland, WA.
-Seattle truck accident lawyer Elizabeth Quick and Matthew Quick have been successfully representing clients in truck and commercial vehicle accident litigation.
+If you were injured in a truck accident in the Bellevue metro region or anywhere in northwest Washington, call the Quick Law Group, PLLC, in Bellevue, WA.
+Bellevue truck accident lawyer Elizabeth Quick and Matthew Quick have been successfully representing clients in truck and commercial vehicle accident litigation.
 She is an experienced trial attorney with a network of independent resources available to investigate and prepare a strong case in an effort to obtain a fair settlement or, if necessary, aggressively take the case to trial.

 Fighting the Big National Insurance Companies for You